Emotional Habits

-Everyone is driven by a mass of emotional habits.
-They direct how you’ll react to everything that happens around you.
+A mass of emotional habits drives everyone.
+These habits direct how you react to everything that happens around you.
 How happy, tense, enthusiastic, depressed, remorseful, dreadful, or relaxed you feel every moment of every day is nearly entirely determined by emotional habits.
 Do you overeat or oversleep?
 Do you have chronic anxiety or need anger management?
 Do you swear often?
 Are you impatient with people?
 Do you punish yourself?

 All of these behaviors are emotional habits.
 I caution you against the pompous notion that you don’t have any.
 Sorry.
 You’re not yet pure.